List of highest-grossing Pakistani films

 This list charts the most successful Pakistani films screened at cinemas in Pakistan and overseas.
 Pakistani films generate income from several revenue streams including box office sales (admissions), theatrical exhibitions, television broadcast rights and merchandising.
 See List of highest-grossing films in Pakistan for domestic gross figures.

 Global gross figures

 With a worldwide box-office gross of more than Rs.
-274.7 crore, The Legend of Maula Jatt is the highest-grossing Pakistani film.
+4 billion, The Legend of Maula Jatt is the highest-grossing Pakistani film.